youwen5/site/README.md

 ```

 ## Adding posts

+This site contains custom SSG blog generation functionality that I built myself.
+It converts Markdown
+into static HTML pages served under `/blog`.
+I decided to replace it with a fully standalone blog
+created with an actual static site generator to avoid NIH syndrome and decrease maintenance time.

+It may still serve as a useful reference for how to build a static blog in SvelteKit, for anyone interested.

 To add posts, create a directory in `/blog`.
 The top level subdirectories should be the year, but
 there's no hard rules on what the rest of the subdirectories will be.
 The blog will build itself